oVirt/ovirt-site/source/feature/sr-iov.html.md

              ![](Sriovcustom network.png "fig:Sriovcustom network.png")
     -   SR-IOV capable nics which are slaves of a bond should have the same edit dialog as regular SR-IOV capable nics just without the PF tab.
     -   Nic which don't support sr-iov shouldn't have tab at all (should look the same as they look now, before the feature).

-<b>Option 2</b>

-*   Adding new 'sr-iov configuration' tab to setup network dialog.
-    -   The tab will display just sr-iov capable nics.
-    -   The 'unassiged networks' section will be called just 'Networks'
-        -   It will contain all the vm networks.
-        -   Since the same network can be attach to more than one nic, it won't be possible to detach a network from this section (if a network from the 'Networks' section is dragged to a nic, it will be presented on both the nic and the 'Networks' section).
-    -   If there are no networks attached to the nic the default is 'all networks in cluster'.
-    -   Each nic will have edit dialog for updating num of vfs.
-    -   Hosts with no SR-IOV enabled nic will have the regular display and won't have tabs.
-    -   TBD: mock for option 2

 ##### Add/Edit vNic profile